Antaner/Antaner/README.md

 ## About Me
   - 👔 **Coding** - Started with Java in 2019, moved on to python, HTML/CSS and further Web dev.
-Self-tought and always trying my best to improve. **Make sure to never belive you know it all**
+Self-tought and always trying my best to improve. **Never belive you know it all**
   - 🔰 **Innovation is Key** - I have a hard time believing somthing is "impossible", so even if it takes a week to research and create that feature - i'll do it
   - 🎮 **Story Game Enjoyer** - At the end of the day, enjoying and exploring a world brilliant minds came up with, gives me a sense of pride of the Field i'm working in
   - 📖 **Learn to improve** - Besides the "you need to learn x to get to y" there is a whole world of your own interests out there.
 Learning about those feels like satiating the Soul